Serbian Orthodox Eparchy of Western America

 The Serbian Orthodox Eparchy of Western America or Serbian Orthodox Diocese of Western America (Српска православна епархија западноамеричка) is a Serbian Orthodox Church diocese located in the western region of the United States.
 Its headquarters are in Alhambra, California.
-The primary mission of the Diocese of Western America is to preserve and foster the faith, heritage, traditions, and culture, and religious and national values of the Serbian Orthodox Church, and to provide spiritual guidance to more than 600,000 Serbian-Americans in almost 50 churches, parishes, monasteries and children's summer camps in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
+The stated primary mission of the Diocese of Western America is to preserve and foster the faith, heritage, traditions, and culture, and religious and national values of the Serbian Orthodox Church, and to provide spiritual guidance to more than 600,000 Serbian-Americans in almost 50 churches, parishes, monasteries and children's summer camps in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 It also covers the territory of Mexico.

 Bishop

-Bishop Maksim Vasiljević was elected Bishop of the Western American Diocese of the Serbian Orthodox Church in North and South American at the regular assembly of the Hierarchs of the Serbian Orthodox Church in Belgrade, Serbia in 2006.
+Maksim Vasiljević was elected bishop of the Western American Diocese of the Serbian Orthodox Church in North and South American at the regular assembly of the Hierarchs of the Serbian Orthodox Church in Belgrade, Serbia in 2006.
 Bishop Maksim is a professor of Patristics at the Theological Faculty of the University of Belgrade and was teaching Christian Anthropology and Sociology at the University of East Sarajevo and Patrology at the St. Sava School of Theology in Libertyville, Illinois.
-Bishop Maksim graduated from the Faculty of Orthodox Theology, University of Belgrade, in 1993.
-He completed his Masters of Theology at the University of Athens in 1996, and then three years later, in 1999, at the same university, he defended his doctorate in the field of Dogmatics and Patristics.
-He worked for one year on his post-doctorate in Paris and the Sorbonne in 2003–04, in the field of Byzantine History and Hagiography.
+Vasiljević graduated from the Faculty of Orthodox Theology, University of Belgrade, in 1993.
+He completed his master's of theology degree at the University of Athens in 1996, and then three years later, in 1999, at the same university, he defended his doctorate in the field of Dogmatics and Patristics.
+He worked in the field of Byzantine History and Hagiography as a post-graduate in Paris and the Sorbonne in 2003–04.
 During this time, he also delved into the theory and practical application of painting at the French Academy of Fine Arts in Paris.
-Bishop Maksim speaks Serbian, Greek, French, Russian, and English.
+He speaks Serbian, Greek, French, Russian, and English.
 He was the editor of Theology – Journal of the Faculty of Orthodox Theology, University of Belgrade.
 He also leads the Diocesan iconographical school inspired by Byzantine and Serbian medieval fresco painting and by Fr.
 Stamatis Skliris.
 Bishop Maksim's scholarly books, studies, and articles include essays on Holy Fathers and Saints; he has also written on hagiographical and iconographical themes.